 It is a well-developed cosmetics brand that considers various ethical factors, sustainable packaging, and a massive dedication to mental health.

-We hope to see a lot more product and supply chain transparency, especially regarding ingredient production and sourcing.
+We hope to see a lot more product and supply chain transparency, especially around its mica mining and palm oil policies.

 If you want to see more from Rare Beauty – reach out to them.
 The more people request open communication from the brand – the higher the chance of it happening.